 OK, let’s start with dual-band.

-Indeed, initially, Wi-Fi started with only the 2.4GHz frequency band, which was, and still is, too ubiquitous.
-Apart from Wi-Fi devices, cordless phones, and home appliances (like microwaves) also use this frequency.
+Besides Wi-Fi devices, cordless phones, Bluetooth gadgets, and home appliances (like microwaves) also use this frequency.
 It’s saturated.

 Available to too many applications, 2.4GHz generally suffers heavily from interferences.
 Soon after the introduction, it quickly proved unreliable for Wi-Fi in urban areas and has remained that way.